Culture of Manchester: Art and art galleries

 The Art Treasures of Great Britain was an exhibition of fine art held in Manchester from 5 May to 17 October 1857.
 It remains the largest art exhibition to be held in the UK, possibly in the world, with over 16,000 works on display.
 It attracted over 1.3 million visitors in the 142 days it was open, about four times the population of Manchester at that time, with many visiting on organised railway excursions.
 Its selection and display of artworks had a formative influence on the public art collections which were being established in the UK at the time, such as the National Gallery, the National Portrait Gallery and the Victoria and Albert Museum.

 There are several art galleries in Manchester, notably:

-The municipally-owned Manchester Art Gallery on Mosley Street houses extensive displays of paintings by Italian and Flemish masters, as well as a notable collection of Pre-Raphaelite paintings, including works by Ford Madox Brown, Holman Hunt and Rossetti.
+The municipally owned Manchester Art Gallery on Mosley Street houses extensive displays of paintings by Italian and Flemish masters, as well as a notable collection of Pre-Raphaelite paintings, including works by Ford Madox Brown, Holman Hunt and Rossetti.
 A major Pre-Raphaelite work, The Manchester Murals, is a series of twelve paintings on the history of Manchester by Ford Madox Brown which were commissioned for the Great Hall of Manchester Town Hall in 1879.
 The Great Hall is open to the public, except during private functions.

 Manchester's importance in the textile industry is reflected in the collections in the Whitworth Art Gallery, which also displays modern art and sculpture, including works by Epstein, Hepworth, van Gogh and Picasso.

-Other exhibition spaces and museums in Manchester include the Cornerhouse, the Urbis centre, and the Manchester Costume Gallery at Platt Fields Park.
+Other exhibition spaces and museums in Manchester include the Smolensky Gallery, and the Manchester Costume Gallery at Platt Fields Park.
 The gallery at Fletcher Moss Botanical Garden in Didsbury has now closed.

+Home was opened in 2015 as a merger of the exhibitions and cinemas in Cornerhouse, and the Library Theatre Company.
+It hosts exhibitions of both local and international art, including the biennial Manchester Open Exhibition.

 The works of Stretford-born painter L. S. Lowry, known for his "matchstick" paintings of industrial Manchester and Salford, can be seen in both the Manchester Art Gallery and the Whitworth Art Gallery, and the Lowry art centre in Salford Quays (in the neighbouring borough of Salford) devotes a large permanent exhibition to his works.
 The French Impressionist painter Adolphe Valette spent a period of his life in Manchester and painted local scenes.
 The Irish sculptor John Cassidy worked in Manchester for most of his life and produced many fine works of sculpture.
 The Turner Prize-winning artist Chris Ofili hails from Manchester.